dustinpfister/blog_posts/_posts/threejs-box-helper.md

 This is a nice simple example getting started type example of the box helper, but when using this in a real project of some kind there can be a lot going on.
 With that said what about resizing the helper, moving it relative to the mesh object or not actually.
 There is also updating the state of the box helper as needed when it comes to some kind of animation loop and so forth.
 So then it is called for to take a look at at least a few more examples of this kind of helper in threejs.

-## 2 - Moving an object with a Box Helper
+## 2 - Moving an object with a Box Helper by making it a child of the object

 When moving a box helper it is good to know if the box helper was added to a mesh, the scene, or some other object.
 If a mesh that a box helper was created for is moved, but the box helper is added to the scene or any object or group outside of that mesh, then the box helper will not move with the mesh but will stay relative to the group or object that it was added to.
 This is the same deal with just about any other kind of object3d based object in threejs actually, the positions that are set are relative to whatever the child object is.